gi-ev/LNI-proceedings/README.md

 Q: What can I do if the hyperlinks in the proceedings do not work? <br>
 A: Run `pdflatex proceedings` one more time, because pax needs one more run.

+Q: What can I do if the hyperlinks in the cropped proceedings do not work? <br>
+A: You hit an issue at pax with an interplay of `viewport` in includegraphics:
+   The offset resulting of the viewport is not treated by pax.
+   The link is in there.
+Just search a few lines below the link text.

 Q: What if a paper needs adjustments? <br>
 A : Sometimes, the GI required adjustments.